 gets boiled to one question: Who should have been the starting quarterback?
 To

-fifth year senior Tim Sherman had waited his turn and had played adequately
+some, fifth year senior Tim Sherman had waited his turn and had played adequately

 enough to warrant the starting nod and a fair shake at the position.
 To many others,